Jgrewal246/Todo-App/README.md

 Minimal API's take in two arguments: a API route, and a handler function.
 The handler The handler function takes the JSON data as a paramter, but it could also be something from an api endpoint such as the ID.
 Additionally, the function handler can take in the Todo service as the last parameter

 **Middleware:**
-Middleware: Implemented my own middleware to log request information.
+Implemented my own middleware to log request information.
 Middleware executes before and after requests are completed.
 Middleware functions take in a context and next.
 The context contains the request information and we use next to continue to the next middleware like this: `await next(context)`.

 **Endpoint Filters:**
 Execute before a endpoint.
 Used for things like input validation.
 Also takes in context and next and which is used to call the next endpoint filter.